England's seven steps to redemption

-THIS particular low-to-high story begins at the 2010 World Cup in South Africa, which proved to be England’s rock bottom and their solid foundation from which to rebuild.
+THE 2010 World Cup in South Africa was England’s rock bottom, their solid foundation from which to rebuild.

-Bringing in expensive foreign managers had failed and there was now an acknowledgement that something more long-term and substantial needed to be done, rather than relying on quick fixes.
+There was now acknowledgement from the Football Association that bringing in expensive foreign managers had failed and that something more long-term and substantial needed to be done.

-That defeat in Bloemfontein proved the catalyst for major changes in coaching, youth development, performance, leadership and culture over the course of the next decade, which is what this article is about.
-Ultimately, it was those changes that have resulted in England reaching their first major final in 55 years at Euro 2020.
+Defeat in Bloemfontein proved the catalyst for major changes in coaching, youth development, performance, leadership and culture over the course of the next decade, which is what this article is about.
+Ultimately, it was those changes that resulted in England reaching their first major final in 55 years at Euro 2020.

-Change was often painful and there were setbacks along the way, including humiliation by Iceland at the last Euros, but overall England have been on an upward curve.
+Change was often painful and there were setbacks along the way, including humiliation by Iceland at Euro 2016, but overall England have been on an upward curve.

 Many people have contributed, from grassroots coaches to parents to scouts to players to administrators, and I apologise in advance for not being able to mention all of them in this piece.

 1. Improving the quality of our young players